What Is Ash Wednesday? Why and How Christians Celebrate It

 Who Celebrates Ash Wednesday?

-Have you ever noticed, usually in February or March, a lot of people walk around with an ash cross on their foreheads once a year?
+Have you ever noticed how once a year, usually in February or March, there are a lot of people walking around with an ash cross on their foreheads?
 You probably knew it had something to do with Lent, but you weren’t sure why the ash cross was significant.

 Or maybe, you grew up in a Catholic or Protestant church that held Ash Wednesday services each year, so you’re already familiar with the service but aren’t too sure about the history of Ash Wednesday and Lent and what they have to do with the Christian faith.
 Read on if you want to learn more about this important day in the liturgical calendar and why so many celebrate Ash Wednesday and Lent!